3 Days in Porto Itinerary for First Time Travel

 Day 3 – Braga & Sé / Baixa

-Finish your breakfast early so you’re leave in time to be at Porto’s oldest church, Sé do Porto (Porto Cathedral) by 8:30am to take in the spectacular view of the river and Gaia below before leaving.
+Finish your breakfast early to leave for Porto’s oldest church, Sé do Porto (Porto Cathedral) to take in the spectacular view of the river and Gaia below before leaving.
 In fact, I recommend catching a sunset from here if you can on your first night in Porto.

-Be ready to tour the cathedral when it opens at 9am.
+Enter the cathedral at opening.
 Truly unique, this church is a mixture of Romanesque, Baroque, and Gothic styles.
 It is free to enter with entrance to the stunning blue-tiled cloisters only € 3 (get your ticket there).

 After a brief 30-minute visit, make your way down the hill to the São Bento Station.
 Upon arriving São Bento, take in the intricate artwork within the iconic blue tiled walls.
 They are stunning also.

-Buy a round trip ticket to Braga and be on your way on the 9:50am train for an hour ride (switch in Campanhã) to Braga.
+Buy a round trip ticket to Braga and be on your way on a morning train for an hour long ride to Braga (switching trains in Campanhã).

 The Braga city centre is a 5 minute walk from the train station.
-Before 11am you’ll be passing through the Porta Nova Arch and immediately fall in love with this quaint Portuguese town.
+Soon you’ll be passing through the Porta Nova Arch and immediately fall in love with this quaint Portuguese town.

 You can stop at the Braga Tourism Office for a map or explore on your own.